-- Runway Object Free Area (OFA) The runway OFA is a two-dimensional ground area surrounding the entire runway that prohibits parked aircraft and objects, except NAVAIDs and objects with locations fixed by function, from locating there.
-For the existing runway at Beaufort County Airport, the OFA should extend 300 feet beyond each runway end and have a width of 500 feet along the length of the runway.
-The runway OFA is clear except for some scrub brush, which are being removed, and portions of the electric wildlife fence on the north side of the runway.
-Options for addressing the fence will be explored in the alternatives chapter. - Controlled Activity Area The controlled activity area is the portion of the RPZ beyond and to the sides of the runway OFA.
+The controlled activity area is the portion of the RPZ beyond and to the sides of the runway OFA (described below).
 It is recommended that an airport control this area and it should be free of land uses that create glare and smoke.
 Also, residences, fuel-handling facilities, churches, schools, and offices are not permitted in the RPZ's controlled activity area.
 Currently, the RPZs are clear of incompatible uses and the current zoning ordinance within the Runway 7 RPZ is designated as light industrial, which is compatible.
 However, the existing land use designation for a portion of the Runway 7 RPZ is "Neighborhood Mix" and future land use is identified as "Urban Residential", which are both incompatible land uses.

 With slightly lower ceiling minimums, Runway 25 is the favored runway during increment weather, based on light wind conditions.
 Non-precision approaches exist on both runway ends, with visibility minimums not lower than one mile.
-Although not recommended in this master plan, if the airport were to implement an approach with visibility minimums lower than one mile, but not lower than 3/4 mile, the size of the RPZ would increase.
-This increase in size could create additional incompatible land uses for the Runway 7 RPZ.
-The current RPZ dimensions for both runway ends are shown in Table 3-4 as well as RPZ dimensions for an approach with visibility minimums not lower than 3/4 mile.
+Although not recommended in this master plan, if the airport were to implement an approach with visibility minimums lower than one mile, but not lower than $\frac{3}{4}$ mile, the size of the RPZ as well as Part 77 requirements would increase.
+This increase in size could create additional incompatible land uses for the Runway 7 RPZ and potential obstructions to air navigation.
+The current RPZ dimensions for both runway ends are shown in Table 3-4 as well as RPZ dimensions for an approach with visibility minimums not lower than $\frac{3}{4}$ mile.